 A new approach to caring for moms and babies

-The change in philosophy began about three years ago when providers at Women’s and Children’s Hospital started working toward the Baby-Friendly® designation.
+The change in philosophy began when providers at Women’s and Children’s Hospital started working toward the Baby-Friendly® designation.
 Conferred by the World Health Organization (WHO) and the United Nations International Children’s Emergency Fund (UNICEF), the designation requires hospitals to promote best practices for mother and baby care.
 When the Baby Friendly® effort started, the focus on promoting breastfeeding and keeping moms and babies together from birth (not whisking them away to a nursery) laid the groundwork for the low-intervention program by changing the way staff delivered care to mothers and babies.
 Adding the low-intervention program built upon that shift.

-“It was a definite change for staff — just the thought process of backing off and letting physiological labor be the boss and not being so hands-on,” Anderson says of the low-intervention model.
+“It was a definite change for staff — just the thought process of backing off and letting physiological labor be the boss and not being so hands-on,” Anderson said of the low-intervention model.
 “As health care providers, we want to help, and we want to do as much as we can.
 Sometimes that’s the hardest thing to do is sit back and let nature do its thing.”

-Anderson and Rodenberg specialize in low-risk pregnancies.
+Midwives specialize in low-risk pregnancies.
 Although they are integral to the success of the low intervention program, they are also happy to work with women who choose to have some interventions, including epidurals for pain relief.

 “We specialize in low-risk, not only low intervention,” Anderson says.

 When Amber O’Keefe, 26, and her husband, Nolan, moved to Columbia in December 2015, Amber was seven weeks pregnant.
 She began looking for a provider right away.

 “I knew I wanted to be with a midwife,” O’Keefe said.
 “When I started looking around, Lori Anderson was the only midwife in the area who was offered through a hospital system.
 My only other options were to have a home birth or go out of town.”